 SECTION 3.
 USE REGULATIONS:

-1. Manufactured homes on permanent foundations.
+1. Manufactured homes, both single and multiple widths, on permanent foundations.

 2. Uses and structures permitted under the provisions of the regulations of the parent district, of which this district is made a part.

 SECTION 4.
 INTENSITY OF USE REGULATIONS: A manufactured home in an “M – H” District shall be located on a lot which conforms with the minimum lot size requirements of the parent district, of which this district is made a part.